numbat-metrics/numbat-collector/README.md

 * `listen: { host: 'localhost', port: 3333, udp: true }` -- listen for udp data
 * `listen: { path: '/path/to/foo.sock' }` -- connect to the given unix domain socket

+These options are mutually exclusive.

 ## Outputs

 * `influx`: [InfluxDB](http://influxdb.org/): a time-series database that can drive interesting dashboards.
 * `logfile`: a json-formatted logfile (using [bole](https://github.com/rvagg/bole)); in case you want logging for any reason
 * `prettylog`: a pretty-formatted colorized console log
 * `analyzer`: [numbat-analyzer](https://github.com/ceejbot/numbat-analyzer), the incomplete alerting & monitoring component of the numbat-powered metrics system.
-* `graphite`: Graphite
+* `graphite`: Graphite (plain graphite, not statsd)
 * `jut`: [Jut.io](http://www.jut.io)

+You can have as many outputs as you want.

 ## Contributing

 Sure!
-Write tests with [Lab](https://www.npmjs.org/package/lab) & [must](https://www.npmjs.org/package/must).
+Write tests with mocha & [must](https://www.npmjs.org/package/must).
 Use BSD/Allman bracing or I will stare at you funny and not take your pull request.

 ## License